mawais-afz/java-interview-questions/java-strings.md

     ```

     These are some of the most commonly used String utility methods in Java.
 Each serves a specific purpose in string manipulation and analysis.

+18. **How many objects will be created in the following code?**

+    ```java
+    String s1="Welcome";
+    String s2="Welcome";
+    String s3="Welcome";
+    ```

+    Only 1 String object will be created in the String pool.
+When string literals are used, Java first checks if the string already exists in the String pool.
+If it does, it reuses the same object.
+In this case:

+    1. When `s1="Welcome"` is executed, a new String object is created in the pool
+    2. When `s2="Welcome"` is executed, Java finds "Welcome" already exists in pool, so reuses it
+    3. When `s3="Welcome"` is executed, Java again reuses the same pooled object

+    All three variables will point to the same String object in memory.

+19. **How many objects will be created in the following code?**

+    ```java
+    String s = new String("Welcome");
+    ```

+    This code creates 2 objects:

+    1. A new String object in the heap(non-pool) memory
+    2. A String object in the String pool (if not already present)

+20. **What is the output of the following Java program?**

+    ```java
+    String s1 = "Hello";
+    String s2 = "Hello";
+    String s3 = new String("Hello");
+    System.out.println(s1 == s2);  // Line 1: true
+    System.out.println(s1 == s3);  // Line 2: false
+    System.out.println(s1.equals(s3)); // Line 3: true
+    ```

+    The output will be:

+    ```
+    true
+    false
+    true
+    ```

+    Explanation:

+    - Line 1 prints `true` because s1 and s2 both refer to the same String object in the String pool since they use string literals
+    - Line 2 prints `false` because s3 creates a new String object in the heap memory using `new`, so it has a different reference than s1
+    - Line 3 prints `true` because equals() compares the actual string content rather than references, and both strings contain "Hello"

+21. **What is the output of the following Java program?**

+    ```java
+    public class Test
+    {
+       public static void main (String args[])
+       {
+          String s1 = "Sharma is a good player";
+          String s2 = new String("Sharma is a good player");
+          s2 = s2.intern();
+          System.out.println(s1 ==s2);
+       }
+    }
+    ```

+    The output will be:

+    ```
+    true
+    ```

+    Explanation:

+    - Initially, `s1` creates a string literal in the String pool
+    - `s2` creates a new String object in the heap memory
+    - When `intern()` is called on `s2`, it checks if the String pool has an identical string
+    - Since "Sharma is a good player" already exists in the pool (referenced by s1), `intern()` returns a reference to that pooled string
+    - Therefore, after interning, both `s1` and `s2` reference the same String object in the pool
+    - The `==` comparison returns true because both variables now point to the same object

+22. **What is the purpose of toString() method in Java?**

+    The toString() method in Java is used to get a string representation of an object.
+Here are the key points about toString():

+    - It is defined in the Object class, so every class inherits it
+    - By default, it returns the class name followed by @ and the object's hashcode in hexadecimal
+    - Classes typically override toString() to provide a meaningful string representation of their objects
+    - It is automatically called when an object is concatenated with a String or printed
+    - Common use cases include:
+        - Debugging and logging
+        - Displaying object state in a readable format
+        - Converting objects to strings for display purposes

+    Example:
+    ```java
+    class Person {
+        String name;
+        int age;

+        @Override
+        public String toString() {
+            return "Person{name='" + name + "', age=" + age + "}";
+        }
+    }
+    ```